Trap–neuter–return: Terminology

 TNR usually stands for trap–neuter–return.
 It is sometimes described as trap–neuter–release.
-The word "return" emphasizes that most feral cats are returned to their original locations under such a program.
-Variant acronyms and terms include: TNSR (for trap–neuter/spay–return), TNVR (trap–neuter–vaccinate–return), TNRM (trap–neuter–release–maintain or manage) where "maintain" generally means caregivers feed and monitor the feral cats after they are returned to their territories, and TTVAR (trap–test–vaccinate–alter–release).
+The word return emphasizes that most feral cats are returned to their original locations under such a program.
+Variant acronyms and terms include: TNSR (for 'trap–neuter/spay–return'), TNVR ('trap–neuter–vaccinate–return'), TNRM ('trap–neuter–release–maintain/manage') where 'maintain' generally means caregivers feed and monitor the feral cats after they are returned to their territories, and TTVAR ('trap–test–vaccinate–alter–release').

-TVHR (trap–vasectomize/hysterectomize–release) refers to a different method of cat population management, despite its similar name.
+TVHR ('trap–vasectomize/hysterectomize–release') refers to a different method of cat population management, despite its similar name.
 TVHR differs in the type of sterilization surgery performed on the cats.
 Unlike traditional spays (ovariohysterectomy) and neuters (castration), which are done in TNR, the vasectomies and hysterectomies in TVHR result in sterile but sexually active cats.

-RTF (return to field) or TNS (trap, neuter, shelter return) are alternative approaches that simply focus on the trap and desex portion and do not include a colony management aspect.
+RTF ('return to field') or TNS ('trap, neuter, shelter return') are alternative approaches that simply focus on the trap and desex portion and do not include a colony management aspect.
 In some instances, a receiving shelter will return a cat to where it was found; in other cases shelters are completely bypassed – a person takes a free-roaming live-trapped cat in for desexing, then returns it to where it was found.